JFincher42/PixelLabOne/README.md

 Pixel Lab I: Grayscale Image Processing
 =======================================
-This project is inspired by the CollegeBoard AP CS “Picture Lab” developed by Barbara Ericson of the Georgia Institute of Technology.
+This project is inspired by the CollegeBoard AP CS "Picture Lab" developed by Barbara Ericson of the Georgia Institute of Technology.
 **Points: 60 + 15 EC**

 Introduction